-After I had that epiphany in high school, I immediately began putting more effort into my studies, and eventually I won a partial scholarship to a local community college that had an arts program.
-I decided to focus on pen and ink and biology, and pursue a career in illustrating medical textbooks.
-I hadn’t even taken an art class in high school or even junior high.
+After I had that epiphany in high school, I immediately began putting more effort into my studies, and I won a partial scholarship to a local community college that had an arts program.
+I decided to focus on pen and ink and biology to pursue a career in illustrating medical textbooks.
+I hadn't pursued art in high school or even junior high.
 I had filled out my track with music, band, academics, and sports - everything except art.
-But I just had an inner knowing starting to stir - Holy Spirit again - that my DNA was in the arts.
+But I just had an inner knowing and stirring - Holy Spirit again - that my DNA was in the arts.
 I knew I needed to walk in that direction.

 I can't say that everything fell into place at that point, because I was back to being self-guided at college.
 Most of my art professors were absentee instructors.
 Because I had to work during the day, I had to switch to night school.
 When I came into class, there would be a note on the blackboard with the assignment, and we'd be completely on our own.
 My art classes were silent, monotonous, and very lonely.
 And that’s where I began doing art by ear.
 I listened.
 I felt.
 I drew.

 But there was this one thing.
 I never drew faces.
 I couldn’t.
 I tried, but I was terrible.
 I told myself that my faceless drawings and paintings represented every face.
 It wasn’t a lie, but I was about to discover that being faceless was only for a season.
 After the hundredth time of Tripp and the kids kidding me about not drawing in my faces, I had another epiphany.
 I never asked God for this skill.
 Not once.
 It was a real lightbulb moment.

 So, in the fall of 2016 I asked God for help.
 It was that simple.
 I said, “God, help.”
 Our prayers don’t need to be fancy.
 They just need to be sincere.
 He knew what I was asking, and that I was hungry to see with new eyes.
 I didn’t beg Him in my prayer.
 I just said thank you, and waited.